dev-build-deploy/commit-me/README.md

 CommitMe provides multiple tools for validating commit messages against [Conventional Commits], incl.

 * A CLI tool for managing your local (git) repository
-* A GitHub Action to validate your Pull Request contents
+* A GitHub Action to validate your Pull Request contents, incl:
+  * Managing [labels](./docs/github-action.md#pull-request-labels) in your Pull Request
+  * Two [validation strategies](./docs/github-action.md#validation-strategies) (Pull Request title only, Pull Request title _and_ associated commits) based on your repositories merge options

 Both use the same [output format](#output-format) for expressing non-compliance issues.

+## Specification

+In addition to the [Conventional Commits] specification, an [extended Pull Request specification](./docs/specifications.md#extended-pull-request-specification) is added to ensure best-in-class integration with the [GitHub Action](./docs/github-action.md).

+_Please refer to the [dedicated documentation](./docs/specifications.md) for more details._

 ## Tools